University of Arizona Online DNP Programs

 Paying for the University of Arizona Online DNP Programs

-The online DNP program costs $991 per credit plus fees for both in-state and out-of-state students.
+The University of Arizona online program tuition numbers are listed in the tables below.
 Travel expenses for campus visits are not included.
 Prospective DNP students should contact the UA College of Nursing for more details.

 Graduate students may be eligible for unsubsidized federal loans according to the FAFSA.
-In addition, grants and scholarships may be available through the University of Arizona as well as a limited number of fellowships to students pursuing the RHPP certificate who serve their rural clinical rotations in Arizona.
+In addition, grants and scholarships may be available through the University of Arizona, along with a limited number of fellowships for students pursuing the RHPP certificate who complete their rural clinical rotations in Arizona.
 Other options for funding include tuition reimbursement programs or tuition discounts through employers, and community and organizational funding.

 BSN to DNP – Adult-Gerontology Acute Care Nurse Practitioner